leohoo/opencv-cam-preview/README.md

 # opencv-cam-preview
-preview usb camera video stream with opencv
+Preview usb camera video stream with opencv.

+Used as tool to preview the video stream from a USB capture device for raspi.